ibm-cloud-docs/cephaas/block_storage_volume_sds_manage.md

 1. Navigate to the list fo all Block storage volumes.
 2. Locate the volume and click the `options` icon at the end of the volume row to open a list of options.
 3. From the options menu, click **Rename volume**.
 4. Provide a valid volume name.
 Valid volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Volume names must begin with a lowercase letter.
-Volume names must be unique across the entire VPC infrastructure.
+Volume names must be unique.
 For example, if you create two volumes with the same name in the same service instance, a volume name duplicate error is triggered.
 5. Click **Rename** to confirm renaming of the volume.

+### Renaming a volume from details page in the UI
+{: #renaming-sds-volume-from-details-page-ui}
+{: ui}